How to Speak “County”

 Submitted by Heather

-Administrator’s note: Same applies to Black River, or Black Creek – known to the locals as Black Crick
+Author’s note: Same applies to Black River, or Black Creek – known to the locals as Black Crick.

 Do you know of any local sayings that should be added to this page?
 Reply below with your suggestions.